 Image available under a Creative Commons license .

 Sima Qian is famous as the father of Chinese history.
 He wrote his ‘Records of the historian’ Shǐjì in 91BCE.
-The work documents the period from 2600BCE to 91BCE covering the Yellow Emperor to his own time in the Han dynasty.
-He chose the most reliable and accessible records to chronicle mainly the events at the Imperial court.
-It is a general history and the epic work had been started by his father (Sima Tian) who was a court historian and an astrologer.
-His family were aristocrats from the Qin Kingdom.
+The work documents the period from 2600BCE to 91BCE covering the founding Yellow Emperor to his own time in the Han dynasty.
+He chose the most reliable and accessible records to mainly chronicle the events at the Imperial court.
+The epic work had been started by his father (Sima Tian) who was a court historian and an astrologer.
+They belonged to a family of aristocrats from the Qin Kingdom.

 Masterpiece of scholarship

 He traveled widely through China, including the newly integrated provinces of Sichuan and Zhejiang as well as Confucius' shrine at Qufu.
 In 99BCE he acted as legal defender of a General who was facing trial on a trumped up charge of treason, this move offended the Emperor and as a result he was ordered to either commit suicide or be castrated.
-Choosing the latter option, Sima Qian retired from court life and concentrated on writing his history.
+Choosing the latter option, Sima Qian retired from court life and concentrated on writing his history book.
 It is amazingly modern in style considering it is over 2000 years old; he avoided vivid descriptions and stuck to authoritative sources in a succinct, factual style.
-However he did invent 'conversations' to animate key events in history.
+However he did invent conversations to animate key events in history.
 Where there were conflicting reports of events he included all the alternatives rather than choosing just one of them.
 The Shiji consists of 110 chapters with a total of 700,000 characters.
-Emphasis is on documenting historical figures (and not always the obvious Imperial leaders) but there are also sections on music; geography; astronomy; calendars; irrigation and customs.
-To avoid the possibility of a hostile Imperial reception which could have led to his execution, the book was not read by anyone else during his lifetime, his grandson produced a copy 20 years after his death.
+Emphasis is on documenting historical figures (and not always the obvious Imperial leaders) but there are also sections on music, geography, astronomy, calendars, irrigation and customs.
+To avoid the possibility of a hostile Imperial reception which could have led to his execution, the book was not read by anyone else during his lifetime.
+It was his grandson who published it 20 years after his death.
 The earliest surviving hand-written copy is from 420-589CE by which time some chapters had been lost and new ones added.
 Sima Qian has provided us with a great deal of detail on the founding days of the Chinese nation, it was the template for historians writing about all the dynasties that followed.
 Each dynasty produced a 'Standard History' based on his template.
 One government department busied itself writing the history of the previous dynasty while another department kept notes of current events ready for the next; the history of the last Qing dynasty was completed in Taiwan in 1961.
 Sima Qian was one of the earliest and best writers of histories anywhere in the world.

 Red Eyebrow Rebellion

 The ‘Red Eyebrow’ movement was a peasant led rebellion.
-It began when famine ravished Eastern China along the lower Yellow River.
+It started when famine hit Eastern China along the lower Yellow River.
 They took their name because the adherents painted their eyebrows (and/or) foreheads red.
 They were poorly organized but caused sufficient disruption to bring the brief reign of Wang Mang to an end.
-Fan Chong was their leader which had its base at the sacred Mount Taishan in Shandong and were followers of Daoism.
-They invaded and pillaged the capital Chang'an and it was for this reason that the Eastern Han dynasty moved their capital to Luoyang.
+Fan Chong was their leader; their base was the sacred Mount Taishan in Shandong and they were followers of Daoism.
+They invaded and pillaged the capital Chang'an and it was for this reason that the Eastern Han dynasty then moved their capital east to Luoyang.
 Although the Red Eyebrows defeated Wang Mang's army they were unable to enforce effective control over the whole country.
 They are remembered primarily as the first people-led rebellion in China.

 Dynasties< Previous (Qin Dynasty) Index Next (Period of Disunity) >